-Content that’s written for a B2B audience may need to be more technical in nature as you work to engage decision-makers in the nuts and bolts of your product.
+Content that’s written for a B2B audience may need to be more technical as you work to engage decision-makers in the nuts and bolts of your product.

-Like all marketing, personalizing your content to the needs of your audience is vital for success.
+Like all integrated marketing campaigns, personalizing your content to the needs of your audience is vital for success.

 Try new approaches to up your content game

-Using an integrated marketing platform like Welcome makes it easy to create, optimize, and distribute high-quality content to your audience.
+Using an integrated marketing platform like Content Marketing Platform makes it easy to create, optimize, and distribute high-quality content to your audience.